jennymclaughlin/DotNetCloudNativeWorkshop/Session-01/Lab-02/README.md

 3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the <STUDENT-X> space, select the fortune-teller-services app, and click the blue 'Add' button
 ![alt text][appManagerMySqlValues]
 4. Restart and view the app
+5. Add more attendees and delete some attendees